tarwn/lessthandot-hugo/blogs/content/posts/2009-01-31-has-google-been-hacked-every-search-resu.md

 <a href="http://tinypic.com" target="_blank"><img src="http://i41.tinypic.com/2gvr5dv.jpg" border="0" alt="Google Is Malware?" /></a>

-Google seemed to have fixed this problem, Took about an hour or so…..wonder if they lost any money during this time
+Google seemed to have fixed this problem, Took about an hour or so.....wonder if they lost any money during this time

 Here is what happened according to the [Official Google Blog][1]